chirag-lujayninfoways/phpqrcode/README.md

 # phpqrcode

-# Generate QR code by using this application.
+# Generate QR Code with web application.

 1. Download or clone the this Repositorie.
 2. Extract the download file.